-- (1) The Minister may, in writing, delegate all or any of his or her functions or powers under this Act to: - (a) the Secretary of the Department; or - (b) an SES employee, or acting SES employee, in the Department. - (2) In performing functions or exercising powers under a delegation, the delegate must comply with any directions of the Minister.
+- (1) The Minister may, in writing, delegate all or any of his or her functions or powers under this Act (except under section 32A) to: - (a) the Secretary of the Department; or - (b) an SES employee, or acting SES employee, in the Department. - (2) In performing functions or exercising powers under a delegation, the delegate must comply with any directions of the Minister.